Last Update: 3/26/18

 1. Destefano v.
 Adventist Health System Sunbelt, 973 So.2d 492 – (Improper Reduction of A Jury Award)

-In this case, the Florida appeals court not only affirmed the judgment that the plaintiff was a victim of defamation, and upheld a punitive damage award of $1 Million, but it increased his compensatory damage award to $1 Million.
+In this case, the Florida appellate court not only affirmed the judgment that the plaintiff was a victim of defamation, and upheld a punitive damage award of $1 Million, but it increased his compensatory damage award to $1 Million.
 Here’s what happened:

 This action originated in Orlando, Florida, where Lawrence Destefano sued Rollins Bedford Corporation d/b/a Sunbelt Healthcare and Subacute Center (”Rollins”), among other defendants, for libel and slander.